jule-friedrich/Copenhagen_Bachelor-Thesis_Friedrich/README.md

 #### Models

 ### Data Description
 W - topical access ("With bridges")

-N - initial access (" No Bridges")
+N - initial access ("No Bridges")

-D - impact on access ("Difference that Bridges made")
+D - impact on access ("Difference that bridges make")

 3/ 5/ 10/ 15 -type of Threshold